JWST (James Webb Space Telescope) [NASA]

 The primary mirror consists of 18 hexagonal elements and is foldable to fit into the launch vehicle.
 Deployed it has an diameter of 6.5 meters.

-JWST will be launched on an Ariane-5ECA, provided by ESA.
+JWST will be launched on an Ariane-5ECA+, provided by ESA.
 The launch contract was signed in December 2015.
 The launch was planned for October 2018, later delayed to 2019.
 JWST will be placed in a Sun-earth L-2 halo orbit to protect it from the IR background of earth.
 In March 2018, another delay to May 2020 was announced, as more time for testing and evaluation was required.
 In June 2018, another delay to March 2021 was announced.
+Due to the COVID-19 pandemic and technical issues the launch was again postponed to late October 2021.

 |Type / Application:||Astronomy (visible to mid IR)|